lfaucon/whp/README.md

 ## Theme

-This game was intented as an hybrid between a 2D portal-like game and the world hardest game
+This game was intended as an hybrid between a 2D portal-like game and the world hardest game

 ## Play